Guajeo: Cuban-style

 Pello el Afrokán's mozambique was the first post‐revolution Cuban popular dance genre (1963).
 It was the first Cuban popular music to systematically use rumba clave as its guide pattern.
 Although the rhythm shares many characteristics with Sub-Saharan African music traditions, it does not have anything to do with music from the African nation of Mozambique.
 The Cuban mozambique features conga drums, bombos (bass drums), cowbells, and trombones.
-See: "Mozambique Lesson in Cuba, 1985" (Pello el Afrokan), and "Mozambique Rhythm from Cuba" (Kim Atkinson).
 Pello's mozambique "María Caracoles" was recorded by Carlos Santana.
 In terms of density and the way it marks the clave, the "María Caracoles" guajeo is closer in style to a bass tumbao than to a typical piano guajeo.

 New York-style

 In New York City during the 1960s Eddie Palmieri created a rhythm called mozambique that was inspired by Pello's invention of the same name.
 While both rhythms are based on conga de comparsa, they are in fact, two separate, distinct rhythms that do not share any common parts.
-[See: "The History of the New York-Style Mozambique" (Andy González interviews Manny Oquendo).]
 Even the clave patterns are different; Pello's rhythm uses rumba clave, while the Palmieri version uses son clave.
 Pello's mozambiques are, for the most part, in major keys.
 Palmieri's mozambiques are mostly in minor keys.
 However, both groups primarily use chord progressions in a 2-3 clave sequence, and a trombone horn section.
 The following piano guajeo is in the New York mozambique style.

 Mauleón makes the point that since the Cuban mozambique originally began in what was essentially a percussion ensemble with trombones, there is no set piano part for the rhythm.
 It is worth noting that while Pello created specific percussion parts for his mozambique, the only specific percussion part in the New York style is the bell pattern.